HSE National Ambulance Service: Motorcycle Response Unit

 The Motorcycle Response Unit (MRU) currently operates in Dublin and Cork City.
 The fleet of high-powered touring motorcycles are available when required to respond to various trauma/medical incidents.
 Riders are paramedics recruited from within the service.
-The MRU is based in Dublin South Central ambulance station in Drimnagh, close to Dublin City Centre where heavy traffic congestion and narrow streets are more easily overcome by the agile nature of the motorcycle.
 In October 2018, a Motorcycle Response Unit was added to Cork City.
 The bikes used are Honda NT650V Deauvilles and BMW RT1200's.

 Emergency Aeromedical Service

 The Emergency Aeromedical Service is an air ambulance based at Custume Barracks in Athlone, jointly operated by airmen from No 3 Operations Wing of the Air Corps and advanced paramedics from NAS designated callsign Air Corps 112.
 It principally responds to remote areas which would be otherwise difficult to access by road.
 In 2019, the Irish Community Air Ambulance was launched based in Rathcoole, North Cork designated callsign Helimed 92.
 This community funded charity service, like the Emergency Aeromedical Service Air Corps 112, is tasked to calls by the National Emergency Operations Centre (NEOC).
 This service can respond to any point in a 25,000 km2 radius from its base in North Cork within 30 minutes.
 In 2020 this service responded to 490 incidents across 13 counties, this increased to 512 incidents across 14 counties in 2021 and in the first four months of 2022 the service has responded to 325 emergencies.